aryaMode/aryaMode/README.md

 ### Facts :

 1. I have first hand experience with once you go black you never go back, I tried black coffee once and I was hooked.
-2. I am not worth reading a second line.
+2. I am a flutter superhero who makes multi-platform application in record times while fighting crimes at night.
+3. I armory includes python, java, and dart.